How do I get started?

 Are there any restrictions on what materials I can put in the AUC?

 The BIF is a BL1 facility so no prions or other BL2 materials are allowed.
-Some organic solvents are compatible with our centerpieces so talk to Debby about which ones.
+Some organic solvents are compatible with our centerpieces so talk to Brad about which ones.

 How do I decide which kind of AUC run to do?